-Dixie Rice is the direct holder of approximately 91.5% of the outstanding shares of our common stock as of the record date.
-Dixie Rice has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR the election of each of the director nominees named in this proxy statement and FOR proposal 2 and, with respect to proposal 3, for approval of an annual Say-on-Pay (Say-When-on-Pay), as compared to every other year or every three years.
-If Dixie Rice attends the meeting in person or by proxy and votes as indicated, the meeting will have a quorum present and the stockholders will elect all of the nominees named in this proxy statement to the board of directors and approve proposal 2 and, with respect to proposal 3, approve an annual Say-on-Pay.
+Dixie Rice is the direct holder of approximately 91.4% of the outstanding shares of our common stock as of the record date.
+Dixie Rice has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR the election of each of the director nominees named in this proxy statement and FOR proposal 2.
+If Dixie Rice attends the meeting in person or by proxy and votes as indicated, the meeting will have a quorum present and the stockholders will elect all of the nominees named in this proxy statement to the board of directors and approve proposal 2.